|

 to learning about the Maremma, you may find it very helpful to subscribe

-to the Maremma Mailing List (free) where
+to the Maremma Community (free) where

 you can talk to other Maremma owners around the world, ask questions